 - A. The retail sites within the Lee Forum area form vibrant hubs of local activity.
 Proposals which will improve the range of shops and social infrastructure within the sites, as defined in Figure 12, will be supported.
-Proposals should: - 1.
+Proposals that require planning permission will be supported if they: - 1.
 Retain or support an increase in the range of retail, employment, socio-cultural and leisure uses. - 2.
 Encourage the use of vacant properties and land for pop-ups or meanwhile uses for retail, cultural and creative activities in order to stimulate and promote diversity of businesses and shops within the retail sites. - 3.
 Respect and protect the character and heritage of the town centre, helping to create an attractive, welcoming and inclusive environment. - 4.
-Promote a mix of local economies including retail, hospitality, leisure and entertainment in line with the Portas Review (2011) and Section 7 of the National Planning Policy Framework. - 5.
-Where redevelopment of a site can be organised in a way that allows businesses on that site to continue trading throughout and beyond the redevelopment, for example through phased redevelopment, this should be done. - B. Changes of use resulting in the loss of retail, socio-cultural, employment and leisure services will be resisted.
+Promote a mix of local economies including retail, hospitality, leisure and entertainment - 5.
+Where redevelopment of a site can be organised in a way that allows businesses on that site to continue trading throughout and beyond the redevelopment, for example through phased redevelopment, this should be done. - B. Changes of use resulting in the loss of retail, socio-cultural, employment and leisure services will not be supported.